New carbon price makes energy efficiency in the German building sector more important

 Despite sections 82 and 83, forfeiture by peaceable re-entry would still be available to a landlord for breaches unrelated to non-payment of rent or other sums due.

 Section 81 of the Act provides for similar protections from eviction - by extension of notice periods - for tenants of many types of residential property tenancies in England and Wales, including assured and assured shorthold tenancies.
 The notice period required for landlords to terminate many residential tenancies in Northern Ireland has been extended too under the 2020 Private Tenancies (Coronavirus Modifications) Act (Northern Ireland).

 A new Practice Direction under the Civil Procedure Rules (PD 51Z) issued on 26 March and amended on 17 April 2020 provided for a stay for all possession proceedings in England and Wales for 90 days from 27 March until 25 June 2020.
-That period was initially extended until 23 August 2020 by a change to the Civil Procedure Rules themselves under the Civil Procedure (Amendment No. 2) (Coronavirus) Rules 2020; and was further extended until 20 September 2020 by a further amendment to the Civil Procedure Rules under the Civil Procedure (Amendment No. 5) (Coronavirus) Rules 2020.
+That period was extended until 20 September 2020 and has now expired.

 The stay did not apply to possession proceedings for trespass against "persons unknown" or to applications for interim possession orders against trespassers, and does not prevent case management directions being agreed by the parties.